Key Questions to Anticipate from Stakeholders About the AI Impact on Business

 Section 1: Natural Language Understanding Implementation

-With well-prepared data in place, we can focus on one of the most challenging aspects of AI agent development: understanding user intent.
+With well-prepared data in place, we can focus on one of the most challenging aspects of agentic AI agent development: understanding user intent.
 While LLMs have impressive language capabilities, translating user input into actionable understanding requires careful implementation of several key components.

 While we use terms like ‘natural language understanding’ and ‘intent classification,’ it’s important to note that in the context of LLM-based AI agents, these concepts operate at a much more sophisticated level than in traditional rule-based or pattern-matching systems.
 Modern LLMs understand language and intent through deep semantic processing, rather than predetermined pathways or simple keyword matching.